Reactions of the Eastern Orthodox churches to the 2018 Moscow–Constantinople schism: Orthodox Church of the Czech Lands and Slovakia

 On 10 November, the head of the Orthodox Church of the Czech Lands and Slovakia (OCCLS), Archbishop Rastislav of Prešov, met with the head of the UOC-MP, Metropolitan Onufry.
 On this occasion, Archbishop Rastislav of Prešov declared his concern about the situation in Ukraine and condemned the Ecumenical Patriarchate's actions, stating that "it is impossible to create even a temporary good on the violation of the sacred canons of the Orthodox Church".

 On 24 November, Archbishop of Prague of the OCCLS, Michael, met with Metropolitan Agafangel of Odessa of the UOC-MP.
 Said Archbishop of Prague declared to the UOC-MP members: "We have arrived to show our unity with you, as representatives of an autocephalous Church".

 In the end of January 2019, the holy synod of the OCCLS asked for a pan-Orthodox meeting on the question of Ukraine to be held.

 On 6 February 2019, commenting on the enthronement of Metropolitan Epiphanius, primate Rastislav of Prešov declared Epiphanius was an impostor and that the canonical head of the Orthodox church in Ukraine was Metropolitan Onuphry.

+On 21 November 2019, Bishop Isaiah of Šumperk concelebrated with Epiphanius.
+In March 2022, Bishop Isaiah expressed lack of understanding "why the Russian Church doesn't give freedom to such a great nation" in reference to ROC's support for Putin.
+According to Bishop Isaiah, the eparchy of Olomouc-Brno (Moravia) does support the OCU while the eparchy of Prague (Bohemia) tends towards the ROC.
+Meanwhile, protopriest Jan Beránek stated that the churches are "inherently apolitical, as are their mutual relations."

+On 3 April 2024, Metropolitan Rastislav Gont of the OCCLS condemned the "unjust and inexcusable persecution of the Ukrainian Orthodox Church [UOC-MP] by the Ukrainian state power [...] seeking to replace the canonical Church with schismatic structures [OCU]".